offalynne/Input/docs/6.2/Functions-(Virtual-Button-Properties).md

 |`.TOUCH_POINT`|Reference point is the place where the player first touched the virtual button  |
 |`.DELTA`      |Reference point is the place where the player touch the virtual button last step|

+?> This setting is ignored when using the touchpad mode for a virtual button.

 #### **Example**

 ```gml